 2 – Comment early.
 Sure it’s nice to let a few people comment first, so then you can build off what they say, as well as the blogger’s post.
 But what if you wait too long and everyone has addressed the points you wanted to raise?
 And for well-trafficked blogs like Chris Brogan’s or Liz Strauss‘, each post can get dozens of comments, and not everyone will read down if your comment is #37 of 54.

 3 – Don’t over-promote yourself.
 No one likes reading a comment that’s blatant self-promotion.
-We’ve all seen these comments, “Hey Mack, really great thoughts on this topic, I recently blogged about this as well…”, then they include a link to their blog.
+We’ve all seen these comments, “Hey Mack, really great thoughts on this topic, I recently blogged about this as well…”, then they include a link to their blog (In fact, I often delete these comments if someone attempts to leave one here).
 Obviously, the only reason they left the comment was to link out to their site.
 Remember that you aren’t leaving the comment to promote yourself, you are trying to create value for the blog by adding to the conversation.
 If you’ve done your job, you’ll get promotion as an indirect result of your efforts.

 4 – You can disagree, without being disagreeable.
 I might be a bit different from some in how I approach disagreements in the comments section, but I love it when readers disagree with my posts, and challenge my points.
 The biggest reason why, is because when you bring in alternative points, that extends the conversation and gives more people a chance to jump and leave their point of view.

 However, always remember that it’s ok to ‘attack’ the ideas, but not the people presenting the ideas.
 Challenging stances and ideas are fine, but personal attacks add nothing to the conversation, and make you look like a jackass.
 Not what you want.
 Feel free to disagree, but don’t be disagreeable.